 1. Freshers’ Fair.

 Freshers’ Fair – or ‘societies fair’ as it’s sometimes referred to – typically takes place in the middle of towards the end of Freshers’ Week at the beginning of the academic year.
 It gives students the chance to scope out new sports clubs and societies to join, and it can be well worth attending – even if only for the freebies.
-Freshers’ Fair is somewhat of a haven for stuff free for students, with many societies giving away freebies even just for enquiring.
+Freshers’ Fair is somewhat of a haven for free stuff for students, with many societies giving away freebies such as gadgets and food even just for enquiring.
 Think free t-shirts, posts, and free pens to last you a lifetime.

 2. Bask in free entertainment – on and off campus!